 Your bio link goes to Linktree.
 Your Linktree has 8 links.
 Your podcast is third from the bottom.
 By the time someone navigates there, they’ve lost interest.

-Solution: DM the exact episode link directly.
+The fix: DM the exact episode link directly.
 No clicking, no searching, no friction.

 Problem 2: Guest applications get lost